razshare/frizzante-docs/src/content/docs/guides/get-started.md

 Frizzante is aimed mainly at linux distributions.
 :::

-Create a new project by cloning the started template.
+Create a new project by cloning the starter template.

 ```sh
 git clone https://github.com/razshare/frizzante-starter && \